Is Cuffing Season Real Or Just Fake News?

 Advertisement

 In this definition, "cuffed" or "cuffing" refers to being "handcuffed" to another person, because you want to tie yourself to someone else, at least temporarily.
 Cuffing season typically starts around the beginning of fall and ends when it's no longer too frigid to do anything outside.
-And the appeal of a cold-weather partner (whether or not most people realize their relationship will be temporary) is pretty clear.
-Who doesn't want someone to cuddle with on the couch with Netflix and popcorn when they can't spend their weekends at the beach?
-Or someone they can bring to holiday parties so their aunts and uncles don't question why they're not in a relationship?
+And the appeal of a cold-weather partner (whether or not most people realise their relationship will be temporary) is pretty clear.
+Who doesn't want someone to cuddle with on the couch with Netflix and popcorn when they can't spend their weekends in the park?
+Or someone they can bring to Christmas parties so their aunts and uncles don't question why they're not in a relationship?

 Yet, the evidence for cuffing seasons seems to be mostly anecdotal, and some experts are skeptical.
 "It’s all good fun, and a nice new urban legend, but based on what I’ve seen, cuffing season isn’t biological,” Paul Bloom, a professor of psychology and cognitive science at Yale University, told Splinter.
 "There’s no reason to believe that such a thing exists."
 So there's likely no biological urge driving cuffing season, but it's possible that psychology has something to do with it.
 Some studies have claimed that cold weather makes people feel more lonely.
 And the cold weather months also bring a whole slew of social events (like those family or office holiday parties) that people may not want to attend alone.